 A practical course in installing and upgrading common PC hardware, software and peripherals.
 The student learns computer troubleshooting and repair techniques, other topics include electrical principles, safety and customer relation skills.
-(CSU) (Formerly CIS 8)
+This course includes preparation in ComTIA A+ certification exam.
+(CSU)